strozfriedberg/notatin/README.md

 # Notatin

 Notatin is a Rust library for parsing offline Windows Registry files.
-It includes Python bindings for the library (pynotattin) and binaries for working directly with registry files.
+It includes Python bindings for the library (pynotatin) and binaries for working directly with registry files.

 ## Features
  - Implemented using 100% safe Rust, and works on all platforms supported by Rust (that have stdlib).
 Tested in Windows and Ubuntu.